-- Difficulty opening slider windows.
-If you notice this problem, it is most likely because there is a build-up of dirt and grime along the track of your horizontal slider window, which is causing it to stick and getting in the way of you opening your window successfully.
+If you notice this problem, it is most likely because there is a build-up of dirt and grime along the track of your horizontal slider window, which is causing it to stick and getting in the way of your opening your window successfully.
 If this is the problem you’re experiencing, try coating your window tracks in baking soda and then pour a mixture of white vinegar and water on top.
 Allow it to fizzle for a few minutes, after which you must scrub the area using a toothbrush and wipe it dry using a paper towel.

-- Difficulty opening crank-operated windows.
 This problem is also due to maintenance, so cleaning and lubricating the window cranks should help resolve this issue.
-Remove the arm of the crank first and eliminate all of the rust that has formed inside the gears using a wire brush, after which you must coat a toothbrush in cleaning liquid and use that to give it a thorough scrub.
+Remove the arm of the crank first and eliminate all the rust that has formed inside the gears using a wire brush, after which you must coat a toothbrush in cleaning liquid and use that to give it a thorough scrub.
 Dry the pieces with a rag and lubricate both the gears and the crank to see if your windows will function better.

 If these tricks do not help and you continue to experience problems, it’s time for a window replacement.
 If that’s the case, contact Advance Windows and Doors in Mississauga for high-quality products and services.
 They offer a selection of beautiful entrance doors as well as energy-efficient window options, so give them a call today!